US Fed Expected To Hold Rate Steady Despite Trump Pressure To Cut - UrduPoint

 US Fed Expected To Hold Rate Steady Despite Trump Pressure To Cut

-After three interest rate cuts in a row, the US Federal Reserve is expected to take a breather on Wednesday and signal it will remain on pause until the data changes, despite pressure to cut from President Donald Trump
+After three interest rate cuts in a row, the US Federal Reserve is expected signal it will remain on pause until the data changes, resisting pressure to continue cuts in the first rate decision since Donald Trump returned to the White House

 "I think the Fed sits on its hands," Moody's Analytics chief economist Mark Zandi told AFP.